 Did we convince you to advertise on Facebook?

 Facebook advertising can offer a fantastic return on your investment with strong targeting, little commitment and all less than the cost of a daily coffee!
 You can’t sell to folks who don’t know you.
 Plus, summer is on its way and wouldn’t you rather be kayaking then figuring out how to drive sales?
 Try Facebook advertising and further your business today.
-And if you are wary of jumping into this on your own, check out this DIY Facebook Advertising Guide from Sprout Social, or set up a free 30-minute exploratory call with us.
+And if you are wary of jumping into this on your own, check out this DIY Facebook Advertising Guide from Sprout Social, or set up a no-cost 30-minute exploratory call with us.